Since ancient times, Man has farmed the land. First came the Hunter-Gatherers,

 By now you are wondering if today's fertilizers return these lost chemicals

-sound crop rotation program.
+as a sound crop rotation program.

 Insect Control: Insects overwinter in your soil.
 They enter the leaves